mandrasch/funk-blog-tutorial-ddev/README.md

 ddev exec npm run dev
 ```

-Add ddev-browsersync to `webpack.mix.js`.

-Afterwards you only need to run those two commands:
+Afterwards you only need to run those two commands to develop locally:

 ```
 ddev launch